Frontiers in Science Deep Dive webinar

 Implications for terrestrial and aquatic ecosystems

-Hear from the authors of a Frontiers in Science lead article as they outline how intensifying climate stressors—such as rising temperatures, increased UV radiation, and elevated humidity—accelerate plastic degradation, mobility, and toxicity.
+The authors of a Frontiers in Science lead article outlined how intensifying climate stressors—such as rising temperatures, increased UV radiation, and elevated humidity—accelerate plastic degradation, mobility, and toxicity.
 These processes increase microplastic release, with consequences spanning terrestrial, freshwater, and marine ecosystems.

-Join the authors and an expert panel to discuss future research, innovation, and policy actions—including material and waste management, evidence-based governance, and public engagement—to advance global frameworks such as the UN plastics treaty.
+The authors and an expert panel discussed future research, innovation, and policy actions—including material and waste management, evidence-based governance, and public engagement—to advance global frameworks such as the UN plastics treaty.

 Agenda